MafiaHub/blade/stuff/packaging.md

 ## Alternative startup config

-Yamagi Quake II has support for an alternative startup config.
+Blade Engine has support for an alternative startup config.
 It may be a good idea to install it, since it sets some global options to sane defaults.
 Copy yq2.cfg to the baseq2/ subdirectory in the gamedata (`SYSTEMDIR`) directory.